vega/vega-lite/site/docs/bar.md

 ### Normalized Stacked Bar Chart

 <!-- TODO: better explain this -->
-You can also create a normalized stacked bar chart by setting `config.mark.stacked` to `"normalize"`.
+You can also create a normalized stacked bar chart by setting [`stack`](stack.html) to `"normalize"`.
 Here we can easily see the percentage of male and female population at different ages.

 <span class="vl-example" data-name="stacked_bar_normalize"></span>